-Fat reduction, weight gain, difficulty losing weight or keeping it off are ultimately tied to the health of your gut and the food you eat.
-The biggest nutrient deficiency in the standard western diet is fibre (soluble fibre), essential to feed the healthy bacteria that promote optimum health, wellbeing and weight control.
-When approaching fat reduction, starting with a gut healing protocol and Mediterranean diet to get your resident bacteria functioning at their optimum will provide the key plant-based prebiotic – fibre, polyphenols and omega 3’s!
+Weight gain, difficulty losing weight and keeping it off are tied to the health of your gut.
+Our naturopath provides gut healing protocols for weight control.
+The most significant nutrient deficiency in the standard western diet is fibre (soluble fibre), which is essential to feed the healthy bacteria that promote optimum health, well-being and weight control.
+When approaching fat reduction, starting with a gut healing protocol and Mediterranean diet to get your resident bacteria functioning at their optimum will provide the critical plant-based prebiotic – fibre, polyphenols and omega 3’s!
 Our clinical nutritionists and naturopaths can assist with weight management.

 Weight and gut health with Western Diets?

-The standard Australian diet (S.A.D) is low in soluble fibre plant food and omega 3 fatty acids.
-This literally starves your healthy gut microbiota, the essential bacteria that control immune and metabolic function and provides anti-inflammatory, anti-cancer and cell energy benefits.
+The standard Australian diet (S.A.D) is low in soluble fibre plant food and omega-three fatty acids.
+This starves your healthy gut microbiota, the essential bacteria that control immune and metabolic function and provides anti-inflammatory, anti-cancer and cell energy benefits.
 If you feed your good bacteria, they produce vital products required for wellness and weight control.

 Instead, SAD is high in processed foods, sugar and processed carbs, unhealthy fats (trans fats), animal protein and saturated fats.
-Some of these lead to the overgrowth of bad bacteria that produce toxins, cause inflammation, disrupting gut barrier function and causing systemic inflammation = weight gain.
+Some of these lead to the overgrowth of harmful bacteria that produce toxins, cause inflammation, disrupt gut barrier function and cause systemic inflammation = weight gain.

-Modern life is also full of toxins in food, pesticides, herbicides, genetically modified foods, environmental toxins in pollution, cleaning products, and environmental smells.
-Our cellular detoxification systems are really good at eliminating most of these.
-The problem is the amount we are exposed to overwhelms our system, resulting in the build-up of toxic products and free radicals produced.
+Modern life is also full of toxins, pesticides, herbicides, genetically modified foods, environmental toxins in pollution, cleaning products, and environmental smells.
+Our cellular detoxification systems are good at eliminating most of these.
+However, the amount we are exposed to overwhelms our system, resulting in the build-up of toxic products and free radicals produced.
 Result = chronic inflammation = weight gain.

-People in the Blue Zones have diets that are at least 80 – 90% plant-based, emphasising seasonal vegetables and fruits, legumes, whole grains, and nuts.
-They tend to eat goat or sheep’s milk products (not cow’s).
-Meat and sugar are consumed sparingly as celebratory food, small side dish or as flavour.
+People in the Blue Zones have at least 80 – 90% plant-based diets, emphasising seasonal vegetables and fruits, legumes, whole grains, and nuts.
+In addition, they tend to eat goat or sheep’s milk products (not cow’s).
+Meat and sugar are consumed sparingly as a celebratory food, small side dish or flavour.

 The Standard Western Diet and why it is not so healthy.